Finite field: Number of monic irreducible polynomials of a given degree over a finite field

 this is sharp if and only if n is a power of some prime.

 For every q and every n, the right hand side is positive, so there is at least one irreducible polynomial of degree n over GF(q).

 Applications

-In cryptography, the difficulty of the discrete logarithm problem in finite fields or in elliptic curves is the basis of several widely used protocols, such as the Diffie–Hellman protocol.
+In cryptography, the difficulty of the discrete logarithm problem in a finite field or in an elliptic curve over a finite field is the basis of several widely used protocols, such as the Diffie–Hellman protocol.
 For example, in 2014, a secure internet connection to Wikipedia involved the elliptic curve Diffie–Hellman protocol (ECDHE) over a large finite field.
 In coding theory, many codes are constructed as subspaces of vector spaces over finite fields.